How To Manage Agency Cash Flow

 Trevor researched what private equity companies do when their business is running out of cash and how they turn it around.
 The new cash flow model–which gets updated weekly–has helped him get a clearer view of expenses coming down the pipeline and figure out how much working capital he has.
 In the end, this has helped him make better business decisions.

-But determining a solution to solve cash flow problems will be different for every agency.
+But determining a solution to solve cash inflows will be different for every agency.
 Some may need to keep a closer eye on payroll, whereas others may need a complete overhaul of their business plan

 One of the fundamentals that all three kept coming back to is that it’s crucial to forecast and plan accordingly.
 Flying by the budgetary seat of your pants can work for a young, small agency–but it will eventually get you into trouble.